MrGiovanni/RadGPT/README.md

 ## Acknowledgement

 This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the McGovern Foundation.
-The codebase is modified from [NVIDIA MONAI](https://monai.io/).
 Paper content is covered by patents pending.